Basement Flooring, Basement Floors Waterproof, Rubber, Floating

 Types of Flooring for Basements

-How to determine what type of basement flooring is best.
+How to determine what type of flooring is best for basements.

 - How will the space be used?
 Will the space be a home gym, a kids' play area, or a family room?